If you experience bladder leaks, you know that it can affect your quality of life. But what about your pocketbook? What do bladder leaks cost?

 One study published in 2008 estimated that women with stress urinary incontinence (SUI) pay an average of $750 per year in products as well as laundering.
 Women in the study, who were considering surgical solutions for SUI, were willing to pay nearly $1,400 per year to be cured of bladder leaks.
 It’s easy to see why.
 It can be quite costly to live with leaks.

 Of course, costs vary according to severity, frequency, type of incontinence and type of product.
 But it’s easy enough to calculate how much money you spend.

 The good news is there are solutions to consider, including Flyte In-Home Pelvic Floor Treatment.
-At $649, it’s a clinically proven treatment that is less than what many spend in coping supplies per year.
+Flyte is a clinically proven treatment that is less than what many spend in coping supplies per year.
 And it comes with a money back performance guarantee.
 Treating bladder leaks with a product like Flyte is a good investment because leaks often get worse over time, which means there’s no end to the money spent on coping supplies.